Skip to Main Content

 • Reading lists: Your online reading list contains details of readings relevant for your academic module or programme.

-• Databases: Databases are subject-focussed collections of searchable references.
+• Databases: Databases are subject-focused collections of searchable references.

 • Grey literature: Where to look if you need to research beyond published academic literature.